BeyondTheProof/chip_db/README.md

 	dset = grp[u'chip_tracks']
 	curr_db = chip_data(hdfile, grp, dset, cell_type, tracks=tracks)

+The tracks argument can either be a comma-separated list of the filenames you want returned or any one of the following keywords:
+	'all': use all available tracks
+	'all_hm': use all histone marks
+	'primary_hm': use only the following marks: H3K27me3, H3K36me3, H3K4me1, H3K4me3, H3K9me3, H3K27ac
+	'secondary_hm': use primary_hm and: H3K4me2, H3K9ac, H4K20me1, H3K79me2, H2A.Z, DNase
+	'ctcf': use CTCF tracks
+	'imputed': use imputed signal tracks, e.g., from ChromImpute 'observed': use everything but imputed tracks
+If you use multiple arguments here (comma-separated list), it will take the union of the sets.
+As all of these options look at the file names, it may be worth it to go through the code and make sure it's doing what you want.
+You can always do chip_db.curr_tracks to check what's actually being used.

 To get data from a certain region of the genome, do:

 	curr_db.get_data(chromosome, start_pos, end_pos, res=None, bin_method='mean', transform=None)